-The small MS4 Permit mandates Humboldt County to direct certain development projects to comply with post-construction stormwater requirements based on “low impact development” (LID) standards.
+The small MS4 Permit mandates certain development projects comply with post-construction stormwater requirements based on LID standards.
 LID standards are intended to accommodate a site’s pre-development precipitation runoff by incorporating design techniques which capture, treat, and infiltrate stormwater onsite.
-These standards came into effect July 1, 2015, and the MS4 permit is slated to be updated by the SWRCB in the next few years.
+These standards came into effect July 1, 2015.

-Procedures, standards, and specifications for implementing the post-construction requirements of the MS4 Permit are contained in the Humboldt Low Impact Development Stormwater Manual V3.0.
-This manual is also used by the Cities of Eureka, Arcata, Fortuna, and Trinidad for compliance with the MS4 Permit.
+Procedures, standards, and specifications for implementing small MS4 Permit post-construction requirements are contained in the Humboldt Low Impact Development Stormwater Manual V3.0.
+This manual is also used by the Cities of Eureka, Arcata, Fortuna, and Trinidad for compliance with the small MS4 Permit.
 Humboldt LID Stormwater Manual V3.0 and associated documents are available on the North Coast Stormwater Coalition website.

 Low Impact Development for Existing Sites

-LID measures need not to be solely for new development projects, LID measures can, and are encouraged to be, incorporated into existing sites to enhance stormwater retention and infiltration onsite, with LID measures often being considered not only beneficial to water quality, but also attractive assets to a site.
-Site design measures include tree planting and preservation, rain capture and storage for later use, directing rooftop drainage systems to discharge to vegetated areas, and incorporation of permeable driving surfaces, such as driveways constructed using pavers which allow for infiltration of stormwater.
+LID measures can, and are encouraged to be, incorporated into existing sites to enhance stormwater retention and infiltration onsite, with LID measures often being considered not only beneficial to water quality, but also attractive assets to a site.
+Site design measures include tree planting, rain capture and storage for later use, directing rooftop drainage systems to discharge to vegetated areas, and incorporation of permeable driving surfaces, such as driveways constructed using pavers which allow for infiltration of stormwater.

 Working Together on the Humboldt Bay

-The County of Humboldt, the City of Eureka, and the Humboldt Community Services District collaborated to develop the Eureka Area Watershed Storm Water Resource Plan (EAWSWRP), which was made public in August 2018.
-The EAWSWRP is a regional stormwater planning document that facilitates a watershed-based analysis and planning effort within watersheds that drain to Humboldt Bay.
+The County of Humboldt, the City of Eureka, and the Humboldt Community Services District collaborated to develop the Eureka Area Watershed Storm Water Resource Plan (EAWSWRP), a regional stormwater planning document facilitating analysis and planning efforts within watersheds discharging to Humboldt Bay.
 The EAWSWRP is intended to maximize cooperation and collaboration among state, regional, and local agencies, and other stakeholders during the identification, development, and implementation of stormwater projects.